-Vertical communication is the communication where information or messages flows between or among the subordinates and superiors of the organizational.
-Some important definitions of downward communications are given below:
+Vertical communication is the type of communication where information or messages flows between or among the subordinates and superiors of the organizational.
+Vertical communication can be subdivided into upward communication or down-top communication and downward communication or top-down communication.
+Some important definitions of vertical communications are given below:

 According to Stoner and his associates, “Vertical communication consists of communication up and down the organization’s chain of command.”